 The most common questions people have when deciding whether to bet online are:

-1. Is it legal to bet on sports online?
+1. Is it legal to bet on sports online in the US?

 To address these questions, we came up with a Verification process, which we call the 3-Point Check.
 This check is performed by our Editor and each online sportsbook we review is verified individually.
 Each website we list on Lineups Betting is a Legal, Licences and Secure website.
 When you see the 3-Point Check image to the right on a review or promo code page for an online sportsbook, daily fantasy sports site, or online lottery site, you know the site is 3-Point Check verified.
 It’s our way of helping you worry less and concentrate on finding the right sports betting operator for you.